Simplifying Dependent Reductions in the Polyhedral Model: Simplifying Dependent Reductions Problem

 \subsection{Integer Bilinear Program Formulation}

-With the per-face application view of ST in \Cref{sec:perfacest}, we are now ready to give the correct formulation of MSSR.
-The basic idea behind this formulation is to combine previous work on SR for a single statement \citep{sr}, previous work on the integer linear program formulation of polyhedral model scheduling \cite{ilpschedulemultidim, pouchet.07.cgo, pouchet.08.pldi} and the per-face application view of ST presented in \Cref{sec:perfacest}.
-We first revisit \Cref{eq:mssrproblemstatementincorrect} and give the correct high level formulation as follows:
+With the per-face application view of ST in \Cref{sec:perfacest}, we are now ready to give the correct formulation of SDR.
+The basic idea behind this formulation is to combine previous work on ST for a single statement \citep[Section~5]{sr} previous work on the integer linear program formulation of polyhedral model scheduling \cite{ilpschedulemultidim, pouchet.07.cgo, pouchet.08.pldi}, and the per-face application view of ST (\Cref{sec:perfacest}).
+We first revisit \Cref{eq:mssrproblemstatementincorrect} and give the correct high level formulation as \Cref{eq:mssrproblemstatementcorrect}.